madacol/aboutme/resume.md

     **Tech Stack:** Python / Flask, matplotlib\
     [Source](https://github.com/madacol/webOven)

-    Minimal web interface for the *ArduinoOven* that runs in the Raspberry Pi Zero.
-It shows graphical history data of readings from sensors and actuators.
+    - Developed a local web interface that runs in the *Raspberry Pi Zero* to show history data readings from sensors and actuators.

 - **Bitcoin miners monitoring system** — May 2015 - Septiembre 2016\
   Python scripts that ran in a Raspberry Pi to monitor bitcoin miners through LAN